Kourva/vue-jalali-calendar/README.md

 <br><br>

 ### Made with love for the Persian community and open source friends everywhere.
+Hope you find this helpful.